verus-lang/verusfmt/README.md

 cargo install cargo-insta
 ```

-You can run the tests normally with `cargo test`, but if we end up with
+You can run the tests normally with `cargo test`, but it's often more convenient
-multiple snapshot assertions in a single test function, we might want to use
-`cargo insta test` instead which collects all snapshot changes in one go.

-You can run the tests and review the results via:
+to run the tests and review the results via:
 ```
 cargo insta test
 cargo insta review